ScanMountGoat/tegra_swizzle/swizzle.md

 For deswizzling in the general case, the problem of `I` and `O` having a different number of elements can be solved by considering the elements of `I`.
 Rather than mapping swizzled addresses to linear addresses, we can map linear addresses to swizzled addresses since each linear address has a corresponding swizzled address since `S` is injective.
 This means the function `S` can be reused to perform both swizzling and deswizzling by swapping the input addresses.
 In this case, the swizzling and deswizzling only requires a single allocation for the output.

-This means that only the swizzle function `S` needs to be defined for the appropriate formats and dimensions.
-The swizzle function depends on the width in elements, height in elements, and size of each element.
-The elements can be defined to be pixels, blocks, or tiles as long as the width and height are calculated appropriately.
+This means that only the swizzle function `S` needs to be defined.
 In the general case, this transformation can be represented as a lookup table for input and output addresses.
-Creating an efficient way to compute the non power of two case is still a work in progress.
 See the [swizzle_data](https://github.com/ScanMountGoat/nutexb_swizzle/tree/main/swizzle_data) for input output pairs for deswizzling.
-The `..._linear.bin` files are the input files and the `..._linear_deswizzle.bin` files are the result of deswizzling the input.

 For the power of two case, `S` can be represented more efficiently as bit patterns for the x and y components of the address.
 See the [swizzling blog post](https://fgiesen.wordpress.com/2011/01/17/texture-tiling-and-swizzling/) for details.

+## Implementations
+The evolution of techniques used for this repository are listed below.
+Note that later techniques tend to add additional complexity but generalize to more inputs.
+1. lookup tables for specific width, height, and bytes per pixel values.
+2. generated bit patterns as a more efficient encoding of lookup tables for power of two textures
+3. A naive implementation of the swizzle function defined in the Tegra X1 TRM.
+Note that this is defined over byte coordinates x,y and not pixel coordinates.
+This means the same code can be applied to arbitrary formats since their block sizes and bytes per pixel simply define the transformation from pixel to byte coordinates.
+4. An optimized implementation of the swizzle function that compiles to SIMD instructions on supported platforms.
+The current implementation applies an optimized loop over
+64x8 byte tiles (GOBs) and uses the naive implementation to handle the remaining bytes.

 ## Swizzle Patterns
-Swizzling can be grouped into three separate block sizes that cover all the current Nutexb formats.
-Formats can have either 4 bytes, 8 bytes, or 16 bytes per block.
+Nutexb formats have either 4 bytes, 8 bytes, or 16 bytes per block.
 For uncompressed formats, pixels are treated as blocks.

 ### Block 4 Swizzle Patterns (R8G8B8A8, B8G8R8A8)
 Swizzle patterns to find the corresponding pixel address when swizzing or deswizzling.